DaBusch/netbattalion/README.md

 ### netbattalion Crypto

-Some javascript funtions to encrypt plain text with AES.
+Some javascript funtions to encrypt and decrypt plain text with AES-GCM.
 1.05 kB

 ### netbattalion Lightbox